 I love all the details you find in clothes: the little buttons, pleats and seams.
 I wanted to come up with a way to use those details to give some thrifted shirts new life.
 So I designed two purse patterns that use those fun details to their advantage.

-In this tutorial, I’ll be featuring the instructions and pattern for the pink shirt and the tote bag.
-You can find the instructions and pattern for the brown/green shirt over at my other blog, Bugglebee Handmade.
+In this tutorial, I’ll be featuring the instructions and pattern for turning the pink and orange shirt into the tote bag.

 The shirt I’m using in my pattern is a petite XL.
 Depending on the shirt you’re using, you may need to scale down the pattern a bit.